chef/chef-workstation/docs/Chef-CLI-Catalog.md

 * berks (Berkshelf)
 * cookstyle
 * delivery
-* chef-apply
 * chef-client
-* chef-run
+* chef-run/chef-apply
 * chef-shell
 * chef-solo

-## Goals
-* Have a single, unified way to discover tools to interact with Chef products
-* Consistent/Usable performance on all supported platforms
-* Gather data about how our users consume and interact with our tools (Telemetry)
-* Standardize the UX of our (CLI) tools
-* Have the flexibility to rename tools and commands within our ecosystem
-* Enable developers to use any supported programming languages at Chef for efficiency

-## Motivation

-    As a Chef Operator,
-    I need an efficient Command Line Interface (CLI) that lets me interact with every Chef product, so I don't have to install multiple tools on my workstation and I can do my day to day work.

-    As a Chef developer,
-    I need to be able to gather information about how our users consume and interact with our tools, so I can identify which commands are used the most and measure the usability and performance on all supported platforms.

-## Specification

 Currently, inside the latest version of Chef Workstation (and since version `0.10.41`), the team has implemented a top-level `chef` command that acts as a wrapper around chef commands.
-This design proposes we expand this scope to be a proxy/catalog of all the user facing cli tools we ship.
+In this design proposal we expand this scope to be a proxy/catalog of all the user facing cli tools we package inside Chef Workstation.

 Quick diagram that illustrates the new Chef CLI Catalog:

 ![chef-cli-catalog](img/chef-top-level-command.jpg)

-With this architecture, we would be able to integrate and modularize multiple tools in a single place and make the chef command a first citizen of our development experience.
+With this architecture, we would be able to integrate and modularize multiple tools in a single place and make the chef command a first-class citizen of our development experience.
 We will also be able to gather immediate information from our users of all our tools so we can understand what parts of our tooling are the most used and which areas can we improve.